Already an energy advisor?

-Sign in to the members’ only resource centre to access administrative and training materials, marketing tools and latest program updates.
+Sign in to the members-only resource centre to access administrative and training materials, marketing tools and the latest program updates.

-In order to participate in NRCan’s housing initiatives, energy advisors must demonstrate knowledge and experience in areas such as:
+Energy advisors must show knowledge and experience in areas such as:

 - Residential construction practices for low-rise housing

 - Energy efficiency renovation practices